thieren/eufy-test-client/README.md

 ### How to use

-1. Download the code via `git -clone --recursive https://github.com/thieren/eufy-test-client.git`
+1. Download the code via `git clone --recursive https://github.com/thieren/eufy-test-client.git`
 2. Change into the created `eufy-test-client` folder
 3. Run `cd eufy-security-client; npm install; npm run build; cd ..; npm install` This installs and builds the development dependencies and may take a while.